teamtomo/dynamotable/README.md

 An extra column called `tomo_file` is added to the dataframe which contains the filepath of the tomogram you wish the particle to be linked to

 ### Writing table files
-Table files are written with `dynamotable.write` or equivalently `dynamotable.new`
+Table files are written with `dynamotable.write`
 ```python
 >>> dynamotable.write(df, 'table_out.tbl')
 ```